Stability of the Solar System: Neptune–Pluto resonance

-Thus, on the time scale of hundreds of millions of years Pluto's orbital phase becomes impossible to determine, even if Pluto's orbit appears to be perfectly stable on 10 MYR time scales (Ito and Tanikawa 2002, MNRAS).
+Thus, on a time scale of hundreds of millions of years Pluto's orbital phase becomes impossible to determine, even if Pluto's orbit appears to be perfectly stable on 10 myr time scales.

 Mercury–Jupiter 1:1 perihelion-precession resonance

 The planet Mercury is especially susceptible to Jupiter's influence because of a small celestial coincidence: Mercury's perihelion, the point where it gets closest to the Sun, precesses at a rate of about 1.5 degrees every 1,000 years, and Jupiter's perihelion precesses only a little slower.
-At one point, the two may fall into sync, at which time Jupiter's constant gravitational tugs could accumulate and pull Mercury off course with 1–2% probability, 3–4 billion years into the future.
+At one point, the two may fall into sync, at which time Jupiter's constant gravitational tugs could accumulate and pull Mercury off course, with 1–2% probability, 3–4 billion years into the future.
 This could eject it from the Solar System altogether or send it on a collision course with Venus, the Sun, or Earth.

-Mercury's perihelion precession rate is dominated by planet-planet interactions, but about 7.5% of Mercury's perihelion precession rate comes from the effects described by general relativity.
-The work by Laskar and Gastineau (described below) showed the importance of general relativity in long-term Solar System stability.
-Specifically, without GR the instability rate of Mercury would be 60 times higher than with GR.
-By modelling the instability time of Mercury as a one-dimensional Fokker–Planck diffusion process, the relationship between the instability time of Mercury and the Mercury-Jupiter 1:1 perihelion-precession resonance can be investigated statistically.
-This diffusion model shows that GR not only distances Mercury and Jupiter from falling into a 1:1 resonance, but also decreases the rate at which Mercury diffuses through phase space.
-Thus, not only does GR decrease the likelihood of Mercury's instability, but also extends the time at which it is likely to occur.
+Mercury's perihelion-precession rate is dominated by planet–planet interactions, but about 7.5% of Mercury's perihelion precession rate comes from the effects described by general relativity.

+The work by Laskar and Gastineau (described below) showed the importance of general relativity (G.R.) in long-term Solar System stability.
+Specifically, without G.R. the instability rate of Mercury would be 60 times higher than with G.R.
+By modelling the instability time of Mercury as a one-dimensional Fokker–Planck diffusion process, the relationship between the instability time of Mercury and the Mercury–Jupiter 1:1 perihelion-precession resonance can be investigated statistically.

+This diffusion model shows that G.R. not only distances Mercury and Jupiter from falling into a 1:1 resonance, but also decreases the rate at which Mercury diffuses through phase space.

+Thus, not only does G.R. decrease the likelihood of Mercury's instability, but also extends the time at which it is likely to occur.

 Galilean moon resonance

 Jupiter's Galilean moons experience strong tidal dissipation and mutual interactions due to their size and proximity to Jupiter.
-Currently, Io, Europa, and Ganymede are in a 4:2:1 Laplace resonance with each other, with each moon completing two orbits for every orbit of the next.
+Currently, Io, Europa, and Ganymede are in a 4:2:1 Laplace resonance with each other, with each inner moon completing two orbits for every orbit of the next moon out.
 In around 1.5 billion years, outward migration of these moons will trap the fourth and outermost moon, Callisto, into another 2:1 resonance with Ganymede.
 This 8:4:2:1 resonance will cause Callisto to migrate outward, and it may remain stable with approximately 56% probability, or become disrupted with Io usually exiting the chain.